What does Fred mean?

 Fred is a very popular first name for males (#71 out of 1220, Top 6%) and also a very popular last name for both adults and children (#15765 out of 150436, Top 10%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Fred for boys.
-Fred reached its peak position of #15 in the U.S. during 1890-1899, but is not ranked currently.
+Fred reached its peak position of #15 in the U.S. in the 1890s, but is not ranked currently.
 (2014 Birth Statistics)